March 5, 2017

 I know there are a number of items below, but PLEASE take the time to read through them.

-- DISCIPLINE -- In the month of February, we remained under 100 discipline referrals for the month, nearly the same as last year!
+DISCIPLINE -- In the month of February, we had 107 referrals for discipline.
+This is our lowest February in the past 5 years!
 We are proud of our student’s behavior and the choices they are making.
 We are also proud of our teachers holding students accountable, teaching them the expectations, and being consistent in their classes.
 Please continue to encourage your students to make good choices!

-- PSAT8/9 -- Our 8th grade students will be participating the PSAT this week Tuesday.
+PSAT8/9 -- Our 8th grade students will be participating the PSAT in the upcoming weeks.
 This test will be given in the morning and will provide valuable information to the Middle School, High School, parents, and students.
 Results will be informational and establish a starting point for parents and students as they work towards the SAT in High School.
 Here is a quick link that will offer insight for the PSAT8/9.

-- HIDDEN APPS -- With so many of our students engaging in social media outlets, I believe it is valuable for parents to stay as informed as possible.
-This article shares secret apps that are exploding in popularity among middle/high schoolers. http://via.wxmi.com/meMFC
+HIDDEN APPS -- With so many of our students engaging in social media outlets, I believe it is valuable for parents to stay as informed as possible.
+This article shares secret apps that are exploding in popularity among middle/high schoolers.
+12 Apps Parents Should Know About

 I continue to be encouraged by the partnership between MSMS, our parents, and community!
 Together, we will continue to focus on academic and behavioral successes, along with building positive character traits, for every student.
 I hope you all have a positive month of March!